Purling/Penpal-App/Report.md

 ## Implemented Features

-*[What features have you implemented?]*

-*Here is an example:*

-*Privacy*
-1. *Featue 1: Users may ... . (easy)*
-2. *Feature 2: A user must ... . (easy)*
-3. *Feature 3: A user can only ... . (medium)*

-*Firebase Integration*
+Firebase Integration
-1. *Feature 1: Use Firebase to implement ... . (easy)*
+1. Feature 1: Use Firebase to implement user Authentication/Authorisation (easy)
-2. *Feature 2: Use Firebase to persist ... .(medium)*

 *Surprise*
 Code Smells
 Potential:
-  returning private field from public class (User class, friendship request) (leaky encapsulation) - https://cwe.mitre.org/data/definitions/495.html
+  - returning private field from public class (User class, friendship request) (leaky encapsulation) - https://cwe.mitre.org/data/definitions/495.html
-  fixable: yes!
+    - fixable: yes!
-  public static fields should be final (QueuedUserObserver) - https://cwe.mitre.org/data/definitions/500.html
+  - public static fields should be final (QueuedUserObserver) - https://cwe.mitre.org/data/definitions/500.html
-  fixable: yes!
+    - fixable: yes!
-  potential god class: User class
+  - potential god class: User class
-  fixable: probably not... (if someone thinks of a way to fix this feel free to update =D)
+    - fixable: probably not... (if someone thinks of a way to fix this feel free to update =D)
-  reasons: all of the functionality makes sense to be in user class
-            making multiple objects has high potential to cause "unnecessary abstraction"/"broken modularization" code smell as a countermeasure, be especially vigilant when adding new fields or methods to User class
+    - reasons: all of the functionality makes sense to be in user class making multiple objects has high potential to cause "unnecessary abstraction"/"broken modularization" code smell as a countermeasure, be especially vigilant when adding new fields or methods to User class

-*List all features you have completed in their separate categories with their difficulty classification.
-If they are features that are suggested and approved, please state this somewhere as well.*

 ## Team Meetings